kjhealy/zoomchattr/README.md

 #> /Users/kjhealy/Documents/Zoom/2022-04-21 10.11.23… 2022-04-21 11:21:12 Laura Grpea… Everyone    "Is there a keyboard shortcut for the pipe op…
 #> /Users/kjhealy/Documents/Zoom/2022-04-21 10.11.23… 2022-04-21 11:23:06 Taylor Fnam… Everyone    "Ctrl + Shift + M (Windows)"
 ```

-At present the `from` column has both the “From” and “To” information in
-it.
-It also includes any Direct Messages sent to the person recording
-the chat.

 Individual chat files can be parsed with `parse_zoom_chat()`, which
 takes a single file path only.